quixadhal/deadsouls/README.txt

 the ./www subdirectory.

 	Some years ago, Descartes @ Nightmare chose to retire his Nightmare mudlib from distribution.
-Despite various disputes over the years, this embargo has stood quite firm.
 Yet some folks felt that it was a fine lib, and many were sorry to see it go.

 	This mudlib is based on that old warhorse.
 It is entirely